 Central and mini-split air conditioners alike have large outdoor components that can be unsightly if you don’t use clever camouflage techniques.
 While central air conditioners are largely invisible from inside your home, however, mini-split units have evaporators that attach to your interior walls.
 If this is an issue, you may want to lean towards a central unit.

 Air conditioners use quite a bit of energy.
 Central units are within the range of 3000-3500 watts per hour while mini-split units can run at about 2,000 watts per hour at peak cooling.
 If you don’t need much cooling capacity, you’ll benefit from a mini-split air conditioner, which will be much cheaper to run.

-Choosing a correctly-sized air conditioner is key for avoiding airflow issues.
+Choosing a correctly-sized air conditioner (check out our Lennox AC reviews) is key for avoiding airflow issues.
 Note that air conditioners in Phoenix and other very warm cities typically need more capacity than in cooler regions of the United States.
 Central air conditioners are generally greater capacity, although you can find capable mini-split units.
 Keep in mind that ductless air conditioners in cities like Phoenix may end up costing more as you’ll likely need several evaporators to place throughout the house.

 Do You Need Heating, Too?

 If you live in a place that gets cold, you’ll probably want an HVAC system that cools and heats.
 This is possible with mini-split heat pumps, which look a lot like regular old mini-split air conditioners but have some important distinctions you can read about here.
 You can also find heat pumps that behave like central air conditioners but these are better suited towards moderate climates.
 If you need robust cooling or heating during extreme months, a heat pump will be inefficient.